psafont/fake-gen/README.md

 In addition, using the DictFactory and the DependentField factories allows us to create factorys that depend on the results of other factories. (see Examples for more information).

-testdata isn't bound to a specifc database, but does include database specfic modules inside, like - extra.mongodb.py) but it will always be clean of database related dependencies.
+fake_gen isn't bound to a specifc database, but does include database specfic modules inside, like - extra.mongodb.py) but it will always be clean of database related dependencies.

 ## Installation

-    pip install python-testdata
+    pip install fake-gen

 ## Examples
-We integrate the awsome fake-factory package to generate data using FakeDataFactory, this allows us to generate all sorts of content like:
+We integrate the awsome faker package to generate data using FakeDataFactory, this allows us to generate all sorts of content like:
     * Names (First, last, full names)
     * companies